Commonly-Asked Questions About Making a Sword in the UK

 How Much Does Sword Making Cost?

 Like everything, making a sword can be done in plenty of different ways.
 Some courses cost thousands of pounds, and others are more affordable to ordinary people.
-At Bronze Age Foundry, your sword-making course costs £275 per person in total, and includes accommodation and food for the weekend.
+At Molten Bronze, your sword-making course costs £275 per person in total, and includes accommodation and food for the weekend.
 Materials are all included, and at the end of the weekend, you leave with a beautiful sword that you made with your own hands.
 We think that’s a bargain.

 Got Any More Questions About Sword-Making?
-Contact Bronze Age Foundry Today!
+Contact Molten Bronze Today!

 So what are you waiting for?
 You could make your very own sword and enjoy a great weekend in the beautiful Welsh countryside while you’re at it, going home with something straight from the depths of our most ancient history.
 Drop Dave a message today to book your own sword-making course!